hynek/structlog/.github/CONTRIBUTING.md

   In that case you should look into [*asdf*](https://asdf-vm.com) or [*pyenv*](https://github.com/pyenv/pyenv), which make it very easy to install many different Python versions in parallel.
 - Write [good test docstrings](https://jml.io/pages/test-docstrings.html).
-- To ensure new features work well with the rest of the system, they should be also added to our [*Hypothesis*](https://hypothesis.readthedocs.io/) testing strategy, which can be found in `tests/strategies.py`.
 - If you've changed or added public APIs, please update our type stubs (files ending in `.pyi`).